why I Enjoy Painting them

 I see traditional weddings as a fascinating nod to the past.

-Once upon a time people dined in tuxes and gowns regularly.
+Once upon a time ago people dined in tuxes and gowns regularly.
 Their source of light was candles.
-Listening to music necessitated the physical presence of musical instruments and someone that can carry a tune.
+Listening to music required musical instruments and someone that can carry a tune (not me!).
 Electricity wasn't commonly in homes until the 1930s, the first radio broadcast of music was in 1906, and the phonograph (the first device to play music from a recording) was invented in 1877.

 Personally, I love weddings.
 I got married a few years ago and am still in the phase of life where there's no shortage of marriages to celebrate.
-It brings me such pleasure to capture the magic, love, and fun of weddings in art.
+It brings me such pleasure to capture the magic, love, and fun of weddings through painting.

 Well, maybe it’s onto babies and toddlers now but that was true when I originally wrote this ;)

 Side note: I don't think anyone needs to have a fancy or formal wedding to have a happy marriage.
 And that happy healthy relationship is really all that matters, right?!